kedro-org/kedro/docs/source/starters/new_project_tools.md

 # Tools to customise a new Kedro project

-There are several ways to configure your new project with the tools and example code.
+There are several ways to customise your new project with the tools and example code.

 ## `kedro new`